-- Data set Exploring verb and adjective morphology - Adjectives take tense and negation like verbs.
+- Adjectives take tense and negation like verbs.
 Should we consider them a third class of verbs?
-Or is 'adjective' a distinct word class (part of speech) in Japanese? - Is there any evidence here about whether adjective negation involves one single suffix -kuna-, or is built from the adverbial suffix -ku? - Is there any evidence here about whether the multiple examples of na-shaped negation forms involve one single morpheme, or multiple (though similar) distinct morphemes?
+Or is 'adjective' a distinct word class (part of speech) in Japanese? - Is there any evidence here about whether adjective negation involves one single suffix -kuna-, or is built from the adverbial suffix -ku? - Is there any evidence here about whether the multiple examples of na-shaped negation forms involve one single morpheme, or multiple distinct (though similar) ones?